-Procedures for the rear and front centre designated seating positions to demonstrate compliance with paragraph 5.4.3.3. of this regulation.
+Procedures for the rear and front centre designated seating positions to demonstrate compliance with paragraph 5.4.4.3. of this regulation.

 - 4.1.
-The H{LE} and S dimensions are defined in figure 9-1.
-Figure 9-1 is a vertical fore-aft plane passing through the R-point (i.e. at the mid point of the designated seating position) intersecting the seat cushion, seat back and the head restraint. - 4.2.
+The H{LE} and S dimensions are defined in Figure 10-1.
+Figure 10-1 is a vertical foreaft plane passing through the R-point (i.e. at the mid point of the designated seating position) intersecting the seat cushion, seat back and the head restraint. - 4.2.
 Adjust the head restraint to the non-use position. - 4.2.1.
 H{LE} is the distance from the R-point to the lower edge of the head restraint measured along the torso line. - 4.2.2.
-S is the maximum thickness of the lower edge of the head restraint (within 25mm of the head restraint lower edge) measured perpendicular to the torso line between T_H and T_S from line P. - 4.2.3 P is a line parallel to the torso line which intersects the head restraint at T_s - 4.2.4. $T{\rm H}$ is the line perpendicular to the torso line and tangent to the lower edge of the head restraint. - 4.2.5.
-T_S is the line parallel to and 25 mm from T{H} .]
+S is the maximum thickness of the head restraint (as determined within 25 mm of the head restraint lower edge) measured perpendicular to the torso line between T_H and T_S from line P. - 4.2.3.
+P is a line parallel to the torso line which intersects the head restraint at T_S - 4.2.4. $T{\rm H}$ is the line perpendicular to the torso line and tangent to the lower edge of the head restraint. - 4.2.5.
+T_S is the line parallel to and 25 mm from T_H .

-5. 10° TORSO REFERENCE LINE CHANGE
+5. 10° TORSO LINE CHANGE

-Procedures for the rear and front centre designated seating positions to demonstrate compliance with paragraph 5.4.3.4.
+Procedures for the rear and front centre designated seating positions to demonstrate compliance with paragraph 5.4.4.4.

 - 5.1.
-Place the head restraint into any position meeting the requirements of paragraph 5.4.3.4. of this regulation; - 5.2.
-Measure the torso reference line angle with the three dimensional H-point machine defined in Annex 11; - 5.3.
+Place the head restraint into any position meeting the requirements of paragraph 5.1.1 of this regulation; - 5.2.
+Measure the torso line angle with the three dimensional H-point machine defined in Annex 13; - 5.3.
 Fold or retract the head restraint to any position in which its minimum height is less than that specified in paragraph 5.1.1. of this regulation or in which its backset is more than that specified in paragraph 5.1.5. of this regulation; and - 5.4.
-Again measure the torso reference line angle.
+Again measure the torso line angle.